 One may say, “the drug looks fine with little present competition but will there be sufficient and durable demand over the next 6–12 months and beyond?”.

-It is currently a pandemic.
-Furthermore (in my opinion) significant spread is likely to occur within the general population, contrary to present data broadly showing it within the so-called “MSM” segment of the population.
+It appears a pandemic.
+Furthermore (in my opinion) certain spread is eventually possible within the general population, contrary to present data broadly showing it within the public health labeled, “MSM” segment of the population.

 The share price is $22 (as of 8/9/2022), having risen ca. 190% since the outbreak began.
 Based on orders thus far, it is reasonable to assume large-scale orders will be priced between ~$300-$1000/dose.
 International sales thus-far have been at the ~$1000 a course price point, whereas US sales are ~$300/course.
 If the top 30 countries (in terms of cases) order 100,000 TPOXX doses each (on average), SIGA would incur approximately $2,000,000,000 in revenue, facilitating significant upward movement in stock price as the market capitalization is only $1.76 billion as of 8/2/2022.

 Potential Future Catalysts:

 -Announcement of orders from multiple countries.

 -Emergency funding and orders (expected within 6-8 weeks [speculation]).

 -Continued proliferation and rapid growth of monkeypox cases.

 The share price could rise many multiples if monkeypox cases expand and new orders (and hence revenue) is made.